jonasbergqvist/saas-cms-visual-builder-workshop/README-6-Create-graphql-query.md

 ![image](https://github.com/user-attachments/assets/698f81e1-85d1-4a5d-80f7-fa4d1eab5316)

 ## 6.3.
 Inspect types
-Check the types in the schema
+Check the types in the schema.
+There are more types in this screenshot than you will have.
+Make sure you have one type named "_Experience".

 ![image](https://github.com/user-attachments/assets/a9469cc4-ceed-455e-bc58-4e5bb2fee3fa)